harveymmangisa1/studio/accounts.md

-# StockPilot Accounts Page - Comprehensive Specification
+# paeasybooks Accounts Page - Comprehensive Specification
 ## Production-Grade Financial Accounting Interface

 ## Page Overview

-The **Accounts Page** (`/app/[tenantId]/accounts`) is the financial nerve center of StockPilot, managing the complete double-entry accounting system.
+The **Accounts Page** (`/app/[tenantId]/accounts`) is the financial nerve center of paeasybooks, managing the complete double-entry accounting system.
 It provides accountants and admins with tools to:

 1. **Manage Chart of Accounts** - Create, organize, and maintain all GL accounts
 2. **Record Transactions** - Create journal entries and view all ledger transactions